Checkmk/robotframework-robotmklibrary/README.md

-A keyword library for Robot Framework inteded to be used in combination with Robotmk.
+A keyword library for Robot Framework intended to be used in combination with Robotmk.